Momal Sheikh

 Momal Sheikh is a Pakistani actress and producer.
 Her works in serials are Yeh Zindagi Hai in 2008 and Mirat Ul Uroos in 2013.
 She made her film debut with 2016 film Happy Bhag Jayegi.
-Sheikh also co-produced 2018 film Wujood with Shehzad Sheikh under her father production banner Javed Sheikh films which features Danish Taimoor and Saeeda Imtiaz in lead.
+Sheikh also co-produced 2018 film Wujood with Shehzad Sheikh under her father's production banner Javed Sheikh Films, which features Danish Taimoor and Saeeda Imtiaz in lead.

 Personal life

 She is the daughter of actor Javed Sheikh and Zeenat Mangi and sister of Shahzad Sheikh, niece of Behroze Sabzwari and Saleem Sheikh and cousin of Shahroz Sabzwari.
 She is of Punjabi descent from father's side and Sindhi descent from mother's side.
 She is married to Muhammad Nadir.
-They have a son named Ibrahim.
-Momal Sheikh announced the birth of her daughter who was born on 20 August 2020.
+They have a son named Ibrahim, and a daughter, who was born on 20 August 2020.

 Career

 She has worked in television serials such as Mirat Ul Uroos on Geo TV.
 She made her Bollywood film debut with Happy Bhaag Jayegi.